 Tarragon has a licorice flavor and in Armenia (where my other half has origins) they drink tarragon soda.
 It’s actually great for digestion, but don’t drink too much of it!
 I tried making some tarragon soda recently and it was delicious!
 Here I think it tastes really nice with the tanginess of the rhubarb and the nuttiness of the spelt.

 3 stalks of rhubarb, cut into 1 inch chunks

 1/4 cup + 3 tbsp sugar

 8 tbsp unsalted butter, cold and cut into small pieces

 2/3 – 3/4 cup heavy cream

--toss the rhubarb in the 3 tbsp sugar.
+– Toss the rhubarb in the 3 tbsp of sugar and set aside.

--mix the flours with salt and baking powder. mix the butter into the flour mixture and using a pastry cutter cut the butter until little pea size pieces form. mix in 1/4 cup sugar and then the rhubarb and tarragon. slowly add the cream, do 2/3 and add more as needed until you have a dough. use your hands to combine but don’t knead too much, just until formed together.
+– Mix the flours with salt, sugar and baking powder.
+Mix the butter into the flour mixture and using a pastry cutter cut the butter until little pea size pieces form.
+Mix the rhubarb and tarragon gently.
+Slowly add the cream, do 2/3 and then add more as needed until you have a dough.
+Use your hands to combine but don’t knead too much, just until formed together.